Why “Human-Grade”? Investigating a Pet Food Claim

 All of this means that effective modern marketing can’t adopt a purely B2B or B2C perspective any more.
 It must look at the whole ecosystem (another candidate for the E in B2E) of contemporary life, reading the culture and understanding the network of relationships we live in.
 Only a move to a true B2E perspective can prepare your brand for a strong future in the digital age.

-Ultimately, we may not all choose to share our pets’ snacks, but we all benefit from a better-integrated and less wasteful ingredient supply chain.
+Ultimately, we may not all choose to share our pets’ human-grade food and treats, but we all benefit from a better-integrated and less wasteful ingredient supply chain.
 MarketPlace can help you make those connections, from building business-to-business relationships to better telling your story to consumers.
 Whether established brand or startup, human food or human-edible, we can help.
 Let’s chat.